Eulmitron/Test/README.md

 # Sierra Trout Quest

-Sierra Trout Quest is a simple survival fishing game with SNES-style graphics built using Python and Pygame.
-Move through the mountains, fish in the lakes, and try to catch rare trout before your energy runs out.
+Sierra Trout Quest is a lightweight fishing adventure originally built with Python and Pygame.
+This repository also contains a small Java port with similar features.
+Select a fishing spot from the world map and battle trout in a simple fight minigame.
+Equip different rods and flies to influence which species you might hook.

 ## Requirements
 - Python 3.8+